 The Ring Modulation Effect

-The output of the ring modulator is made of the sum and difference frequencies of the modulator and carrier waves.
-This is the same as with amplitude modulation except that ring modulation does not output the carrier signal nor does it output the modulator signal.
+The ring modulator's output is made of the sum and difference frequencies of the modulator and carrier waves.
+This is the same as with amplitude modulation, except that ring modulation does not output the carrier signal, nor does it output the modulator signal.

 Note that some ring modulator pedals will have a wet/dry mix, which can re-introduce the dry/direct (carrier) signal.
 However, the ring mod circuit itself does not output the carrier (or the modulator) signals.